meenakshi35611/word_guessing_game/README.md

 3. Run it in your terminal or command prompt

 ##🚀 Future Ideas
--Show previously guessed letters
+- Show previously guessed letters
--Add hints or difficulty levels
+- Add hints or difficulty levels
--Support full word guessing
+- Support full word guessing